gamedolphin/gamedolphin.old.github.com/_posts/2019-05-11-my-minimal-emacs-setup.markdown

       user-mail-address "contact@sandeepnambiar.com")
 {% endhighlight %}

-Garbage collection in emacs is quite simple.
+Garbage collection in Emacs is quite simple.
 Every time memory crosses a certain threshold, it garbage collects.
 But the default value for this threshold is quite low by modern standards, just 800KB.
-Most extensions of emacs use considerably more memory than that and this low threshold makes emacs quite slow when using them.
+Most extensions of Emacs use considerably more memory than that and this low threshold makes Emacs quite slow when using them.
 I set it something more reasonable like 50MB.
 Another low threshold is hit when opening files with sizes that are common nowadays and Emacs warns you about being wary of opening such a large file.
 I increase that limit too.
 I have RAM to spare.

 {% highlight elisp %}
 (setq gc-cons-threshold 50000000)